drganjoo/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Short Commings

-* The real world image of "30 Zone", which was a little different from the training set "30 Zone" images, should at least the correct category in the top 5 but it failed to even come close.
-More investigation needs to be done to see where the bug is in the convolutional layers
+* The real world image of "30 Zone", which was a little different from the training set "30 Zone" images, should at least have the correct category in the top 5 but it failed to even come close.
+More investigation needs to be done to see where the bug is in the convolutional layers or maybe it is the way the image was shortened to 32x32

 * The network comes close to merging but it never fully merges and there is some variation even towards the end of 400th EPOCH